cmdoret/SAGE2/README.md

 ### Dependency tree:

 Below is a graphical representation of the relationship between data files and scripts showing which files depend on which.
 This dependency tree illustrates in what order Makefile will run the different components of the pipeline.

+Note the right branch of the tree (GO enrichment test) needs to be run separately from the whole pipeline as described above.

 ![Makefile dependency tree](./dependency_tree.png)